AhmedMarzokOthman/Hadieaty/README.md

 - Custom theme with vibrant orange gradient accents
 - Responsive design for various screen sizes

-## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Contact

-For questions or support, please reach out to [your-email@example.com](mailto:your-email@example.com)

 ---

 _Hadieaty - Making gift-giving a delightful experience_